adriancorrendo/soiltestcorr/README.md

 # Description <br/>

-The goal of `soiltestcorr` is to assist users on the analysis of relationships between relative yield (RY) and soil test values (STV) following different approaches. <br/>
+The goal of `soiltestcorr` is to assist users on the analysis of relationships between relative yield (ry) and soil test values (stv) following different approaches. <br/>

 Available functions (version 1.0.5, 04-18-2022): <br/>